Jordan Phillips: Miami Dolphins

-Phillips was drafted with the 52nd overall pick in the second round by the Miami Dolphins of the 2015 NFL Draft.
-During his rookie year in 2015, Phillips played 15 games making 19 tackles, 2 sacks, and 4 passes defended.
+Phillips was selected by the Miami Dolphins in the second round with the 52nd overall pick of the 2015 NFL draft.
+During his rookie year, Phillips played 15 games, making 19 tackles, 2 sacks, and 4 passes defended.

 Phillips entered the 2018 season as a starting defensive tackle.
 However his playing time dipped as the season progressed, leading to an outburst on the sideline about his playing time in a Week 4 blowout loss to the New England Patriots.
 On October 2, 2018, Phillips was waived by the Dolphins.

 Buffalo Bills (first stint)

 On October 3, 2018, Phillips was claimed off waivers by the Buffalo Bills.

 On March 4, 2019, Phillips re-signed with the Bills.

-In week 5 against the Tennessee Titans, Phillips sacked Marcus Mariota three times in the 14–7 win.
+In Week 5 against the Tennessee Titans, Phillips sacked Marcus Mariota three times in the 14–7 win.
 Phillips emerged as a premier pass rusher for the Bills, racking up 9.5 sacks in the 2019 season.